CodyNicholson/Backend_Development_Notes/Object_Oriented_Software_Development/popQuiz.md

 -

-###Define covariance and contravariance?
+### Define covariance and contravariance?

 **covariance - When the function returns some value, the return type is the same or less specific**

-**contravariance - A method will acccept this type, or any of its subclasses**
+**contravariance - A method will accept this type, or any of its subclasses**

 -

-###Why is multiple-class inheritance an issue, and how is it solved in java?
+### Why is multiple-class inheritance an issue, and how is it solved in java?

 **Lots of dependencies increases risk of breaking** - the diamond problem (When you have multiple class inheritance)